Monday, April 8, 2024

 I am not going to talk about Kohut!

-The picture is still in my mind.
-I am horrified that he would diagnose someone from how they responded to his picture.
+The picture of the people in the box, the travelling theatre is still in my mind and I am horrified that he would diagnose someone from how they responded to a picture.
 Not going to go there!
-I am telling him that I see so much of psychotherapy as a rewrite of mediaeval concepts, Neoplatonism - the idea of pneuma and soul.
+I stay with the time-frame suggested by the painting, I am telling him that I see so much of psychotherapy as a rewrite of mediaeval concepts, Neoplatonism - the idea of pneuma and soul.
+And people have and always will beleive so many different things - and so we get then into epistemology, and as I'm Popperian - seeking refutations to move us forward - he sees this as being contrary.

 He says - "I'm not sure everybody gets to post traumatic growth...."